Neurodivergent Supervision in Melbourne

 You deserve inclusive and affirming supervision for the same reasons your participants deserve inclusive and affirming therapy: so you have a space to be yourself, be comfortable, and feel safe exploring how you work best.

-Use supervision to deepen and explore your practice, work through complex cases, and share your thoughts without a mask or filter.
+Use Neurodivergent supervision to deepen and explore your practice, work through complex cases, and share your thoughts without a mask or filter.

-Communicate your way so you can feel heard and understood, and support your participants to express themselves, too
+Communicate your way so you can feel heard and understood, and support your participants to express themselves, too.

 Develop a sustainable practice to feel good in your work, and protect against counsellor burnout AND neurodivergent burnout

-Professionals working with Neurodivergent populations
+Professionals Working with

-Most counselling skills have value for everyone, but there are situations where theraputic staples like open questions, silence, and “how does that make you feel?” won’t work the way you expect them to.
+Most counselling skills have value for everyone, but there are situations where therapeutic staples like open questions, silence, and āhow does that make you feel?ā wonāt work the way you expect them to.

-Supervision will offer practical tools, deeper insights into neurodiversity, and a chance to reflect on how your beliefs and assumptions might influence your work.
-Whether you’re navigating your own neurodivergence or learning how to best support others, this space is here to help you thrive.
+Neurodivergent Supervision will offer practical tools, deeper insights into neurodiversity, and a chance to reflect on how your beliefs and assumptions might influence your work.
+Whether youāre navigating your own neurodivergence or learning how to best support others, this space is here to help you thrive.

-Recognie diverse needs in your neurodivergent clients or colleagues, and adapt your approach to create an environment of acceptance and respect.
+Recognise diverse needs in your neurodivergent clients or colleagues, and adapt your approach to create an environment of acceptance and respect.

 Shift the narrative from pathologising to affirming, exploring ways to support autonomy, creativity, and self-trust.